hsmalhi/tweeter/README.md

 ## Screenshots

+Screenshot of the tweet box and tweets on a desktop screen
 !["Screenshot of the tweet box and tweets on a desktop screen"](https://github.com/hsmalhi/tweeter/blob/master/docs/tweet-box.png)

+Screenshot of some more tweets
 !["Screenshot of some more tweets"](https://github.com/hsmalhi/tweeter/blob/master/docs/desktop-view.png)

+Screenshot of the app as viewed by a tablet
 !["Screenshot of the app as viewed by a tablet"](https://github.com/hsmalhi/tweeter/blob/master/docs/tablet-view.png)

+Screenshot of more tweets with the top nav bar showing differently
 !["Screenshot of more tweets with the top nav bar showing differently"](https://github.com/hsmalhi/tweeter/blob/master/docs/tablet-view-2.png)